-In most cases, we steer our readers clear of “free-time” electricity plans because they usually cost more throughout the year than standard fixed-rate plans.
+In most cases, we steer our readers clear of “free-time” electricity plans because they usually cost more yearly than standard fixed-rate plans.

-But with electricity prices on the rise this summer, Reliant Truly Free Weekends might save you some money if you can take advantage of the free time.
+But with electricity prices at high levels, Reliant Truly Free Weekends might save you some money if you can take advantage of the free time.

-If you do laundry on the weekends and don’t use much electricity during the week, this plan is designed to help you cut down on your electricity costs.
+If you do laundry on the weekends and don’t use much electricity during the week, this plan is designed to help you cut your electricity costs.

 Important: Reliant includes the free weekend usage discount in the advertised rate for this plan.
 You will NOT see an additional discount on your electricity usage and MUST shift at least 32% of your usage to the weekend to get the advertised rate.

-Before buying into the advertising hype, input your electricity usage right here on ComparePower and we’ll show you a detailed pricing breakdown for every plan.
+Before buying into the advertising hype, input your electricity usage here on ComparePower, and we’ll show you a detailed pricing breakdown for every plan.

-Compare Reliant Truly Free Weekends pricing with fixed-rate plans so you know which plan will help you to save the most on electricity throughout the year.
+Compare Reliant Truly Free Weekends pricing with fixed-rate plans, so you know which will help you save the most on electricity throughout the year.

 Note: The easiest way to get 12 months of usage history is to log into your provider dashboard.
-You can also create an account with Smart Meter Texas, where you can get usage readings for your home in 15-minute intervals.
+You can also create an account with Smart Meter Texas to get usage readings for your home in 15-minute intervals.